 I still like to use my piping gun to fill my deviled eggs.
 You can use either a large star tip or a large round tip.
 Either one creates a nice finished look to your eggs.
 And the piping gun, or tool, makes the job easy and quick!
 Just a squeeze of the trigger and move on!

-After the yolks have been piped in, sprinkle with smoked paprika, chives, and finely chopped Applewood smoked bacon.
-The paprika and bacon add a subtle, but rich smoky layer of flavor.
+After the yolks have been piped in, sprinkle with chives and finely chopped Applewood smoked bacon.
+The bacon add a subtle, but rich smoky layer of flavor.
+After all, who doesn’t love bacon and eggs?
 Top it all off with a thin slice of your sweet gherkins as your garnish!
 There, isn’t that gorgeous?

 Homestyle deviled eggs are an easy finger food to make and they are a must-have recipe for any Southern cook worth her salt.
 They stick close enough to the traditional stuffed egg recipe that they don’t scare most deviled eggs fan off, but they have just enough flare to catch the attention of the adventurous foodie in your group.
 With this little recipe, you’ll be picnic ready all year long.